2qx/unspent/packages/app/src/routes/+page.md

 | 26280  | -       | -     | 0.499 |
 | 52560  | -       | -     | 0.999 |

+The largest value specified by the timelock upgrade [(BIP68)](https://reference.cash/protocol/forks/bip-0068) is a 16-bit value.
+Contracts with locking periods larger than the maximum value (65536) have **not** been tested, and should not be expected to work.

 ## Languages